 Paper Wings is Theatre Exile’s in-school residency outreach program.
-Experienced, professional teaching artists go into the classroom once a week and work with students to help them find their voices, build confidence, work collaboratively, and engage with the world in an empowered way.
+Experienced, professional teaching artists go into the classroom to help students find their creative voices, build bold confidence, work collaboratively, and engage with the world in an empowered way.

 Each Paper Wings student writes and performs their own work as part of two annual festivals: our Winter Monologue Festival and our Spring Play Presentations.
-Working with their teaching artist and classroom teacher, students learn to write and perform original monologues and plays based on conflicts they want to explore, whether autobiographical or the outside conflicts they feel most need to be tackled today.
+Working with their teaching artist and classroom teacher, students learn to write and perform original monologues and plays based on themes they want to explore; whether autobiographical or a topical concern, students feel that presented works need a community spotlight.

-Currently, Paper Wings operates in two schools in our South Philadelphia neighborhood: Andrew Jackson Elementary School and Furness High School.
-At Andrew Jackson, Education Coordinator Steve Gravelle works with James Lindburgh and his middle school playwriting students.
-At Furness, Mr. Gravelle works with Barbara Keating and her high school English students.
-Paper Wings also offers a summer camp program for elementary school-aged students at Columbus Square Park: mycolumbussquare.org/
+Currently, Paper Wings operates in two schools in our South Philadelphia neighborhood: Andrew Jackson Elementary School and South Philadelphia High School.
+At Andrew Jackson, Education Director TS Hawkins works with James Lindberg and his middle school playwriting students.
+At South Philadelphia High School, Mx.
+Hawkins works with Nicole Monsalud and her high school Honors English students.
+Paper Wings also offers a summer camp program for elementary school-aged students at Columbus Square Park: mycolumbussquare.org

 Since the program began in 2007, our students have been awarded numerous awards for both monologues and plays, including both first- and second-place awards for monologues and plays from the Philadelphia Young Playwrights festivals.